cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 When producing COSE signatures, no encoding is needed, see {{Section 4 of RFC9052}} for more details on how COSE signatures are created.

 Table 2 of FIPS-204 describes the ML-DSA key and signature sizes.
+ML-DSA produces significantly larger public keys and signatures compared to traditional algorithms.
+This size increase can create challenges for deployments with limited bandwidth, memory, or processing capacity.
 ML-DSA might not be the best choice for use cases that require small keys or signatures.
 Use of thumbprints as described in {{RFC7638}} and {{-COSE-KID}} can reduce the need to repeat public key representations.